 NOTE: MEPM cells should proliferate by doubling in number almost daily.

 3.6.1.
-To passage the cells, gently aspirate the old medium, and immediately replace it with warm sterile PBS without calcium or magnesium for ~1 min.
+To passage the cells, gently aspirate the old medium, and immediately replace it with warm PBS without calcium or magnesium for ~1 min.
 Aspirate the PBS, and replace it with 0.5 mL of prewarmed 0.25% trypsin.

 3.6.2.
 Incubate at 37 °C for ~5 min, or until the cells detach from the surface of the dish when gently rocked back and forth by hand.
 Once the cells have detached, immediately add 5 mL of prewarmed MEPM culture medium to the trypsinized cells.

 3.6.3.
-Using a sterile 10 mL serological pipet, gently collect the cells in a 15 mL conical tube, and centrifuge the tube at 200 × g for 5 min to pellet the cells.
+Using a 10 mL serological pipet, gently collect the cells in a 15 mL conical tube, and centrifuge the tube at 200 × g for 5 min to pellet the cells.
 Aspirate the trypsin and medium, and resuspend the cells in 3 mL of prewarmed MEPM culture medium.
 Gently pipet 1 mL of cells into a single well of a 6-well dish, and add 2 mL of MEPM culture medium to bring the total volume to 3 mL.

 NOTE: This constitutes a 1:3 split of cells.
 MEPMs may be passaged up to three times.
 The seeding density of MEPMs is somewhat flexible, and the number of cells present varies depending on the culturing vessel.
 However, MEPMs do not properly proliferate when split too sparsely and should be at least 20–25% confluent in their new dish once they adhere.